Myth 1: The entire life insurance premium is eligible for tax deduction.

 Taxation of Insurance Proceeds

-A financial product’s tax structure is one of the critical elements that are considered before purchase of a financial product.
+A financial product’s tax structure is one of the critical elements that are considered before the purchase of a financial product.
 However, you must never purchase a financial product just to save taxes.
-For instance, loading up on 5 year fixed deposits year after year just to save taxes is not going to help you meet your long term goals.
-The product should fit in to your overall financial planning.
+For instance, loading up on 5-year fixed deposits year after year just to save taxes is not going to help you meet your long term goals.
+The product should fit into your overall financial planning.
 If such a product helps you save taxes, that is an additional positive.

-We advise to keep your insurance and investment needs separate.
-If you buy a pure term insurance plan, these restrictions are unlikely to be a problem as the Sum Assured is a very high multiple of premium paid.
-A Sum Assured of Rs 1 crore will have an annual premium in the range of Rs 6,000-12,000 for a 30 year old.
+It is better to keep your insurance and investment needs separate.
+I have written about this many times.
+Post 1 Post 2 Post 3 If you buy a pure term insurance plan, these restrictions are unlikely to be a problem as the Sum Assured is a very high multiple of premium paid.
+A Sum Assured of Rs 1 crore will have an annual premium in the range of Rs 8,000-12,000 for a 30-year-old.
 It is when you mix your investment and insurance needs that these restrictions can come into play.

-However, if you have decided to purchase an insurance plan, do keep this taxation aspect in mind.
-Don’t go just by the words of the insurance agent.
-If you purchase an insurance policy that exceeds 10% of the Sum Assured, only a part of your insurance premium will be tax deductible.
+If you have decided to purchase an insurance plan, do keep this taxation aspect in mind.
+Don’t go just by the words of the insurance salesperson.
+If you purchase an insurance policy where annualized premium exceeds 10% of the Sum Assured, only a part of your insurance premium will be tax deductible.
 Not only that, the proceeds from such an insurance policy will be taxable at the time of maturity.